Chapter 13 Bankruptcy

 Behind on car payment.

 One of the most common reasons for filing a Chapter 13 bankruptcy is because you are behind on your car payments and you are afraid the finance company is coming to repossess your car.
 Perhaps your car has already been repossessed and you need to get it back.
 Many finance companies will demand that you pay the complete amount owed to get your car back after it has been taken or repossessed.
-So, if you can, file a Chapter 13 bankruptcy before they are able to get your car.
+So, if you can do it before they are able to get your car.

 If you allow the finance company to keep the car, or if you turn it into the finance company, the finance company will usually sell it for less than it is worth and, after applying that amount to what you owe, go after you for the difference.
 Depending on how much you owe, this could run into thousands of dollars.
 Usually the finance company will sue you, get a judgment against you, and then likely garnish your wages.
 Thus, you may want to keep your car and file a Chapter 13 bankruptcy.
 Remember that if you file a Chapter 7 bankruptcy, you may not be able to keep the car.

-If you file a Chapter 13 bankruptcy, you can usually be able to lower the car payment.
+If you file a it, you can usually be able to lower the car payment.

 Behind on mortgage payments.